 With any of these live TV services, I will also have to pay $15 per month for HBO Max, so I have to factor that price into my deliberations.
 If I get one of the latter three all-in-one’s, I’d really only be saving $12.
 It’s not nothing, but I was hoping to save more through cutting the cord.

 This is a tough balancing act, trying to save yet get as close to the cable experience I’ve always known.
 For too long, I’ve taken the lazy route of just paying my Spectrum bill without really crunching the numbers.
 Now that I have, I see that I can cut the cord and at least shave off enough for a fancy cocktail every month.
 Again, it’s not nothing!
+Now I just have to avoid paying as much for streaming as my cable bill.

 - Next: The best streaming devices to watch your favorite shows